-The Future of the Fjords is a new all-electric sight-seeing vessel being built by Brødrene Aa for Norwegian marine transportation company, The Fjords.
-The vessel is scheduled to be operational in April 2018.
+The Future of the Fjords is a new all-electric sight-seeing vessel built by Brødrene Aa for Norwegian marine transportation company The Fjords.
+The vessel became operational in May 2018.

-The emission-free vessel will join its sister ship, the Vision of the Fjords, which was inducted into service in 2016.
-It will cost approximately $17m (NOK 144m), which is 60% more than its predecessor.
+The emission-free vessel joined its sister ship, the Vision of the Fjords, which was inducted into service in 2016.
+The estimated investment of the vessel is approximately $17m (Nkr144m), which is 60% more than its predecessor.

-The shipbuilding programme is being funded by The Fjords, while Enova, owned by the Norwegian Ministry of Petroleum and Energy, also sourced $2.1m (NOK 17.8m) to support the construction of the vessel.
+The shipbuilding programme was funded by The Fjords while Enova, owned by the Norwegian Ministry of Petroleum and Energy, also sourced $2.1m (Nkr17.8m) to support the construction of the vessel.

-The vessel's construction began in May 2017 and is scheduled for completion in early 2018.
-The 40m-long vessel will carry up to 400 tourists in the fjord between Flam and Gudvangen, which is a UNESCO world heritage site.
+Construction began in May 2017 and the vessel was delivered in April 2018.
+The 40m-long vessel carries up to 400 tourists in the fjord between Flam and Gudvangen, which is a UNESCO world heritage site.

-The vessel is being built using light-weight carbon-fibre composite materials to reduce energy consumption as well as the power and battery capacities.
+The vessel was built using lightweight carbon-fibre composite materials to reduce energy consumption, as well as the power and battery capacities.

-The hull and superstructures will feature lightweight carbon sandwich laminates, resulting in approximately 50% weight reduction.
-The state-of-the-art catamaran design will also reduce waves and washes on the exposed shores of the narrow fjords.
+The hull and superstructures feature lightweight carbon sandwich laminates, resulting in approximately 50% weight reduction.
+The state-of-the-art catamaran design also reduces waves and washes on the exposed shores of the narrow fjords.

-The exterior will enable the passengers to walk around the vessel, while enjoying the spectacular views of the fjords.
-Approximately 80% of the exterior will be open to the occupants.
-The unique exterior design will offer a front-row viewing space for all 400 passengers aboard.
+The exterior allows passengers to walk around the vessel, enjoying the views of the fjords.
+Approximately 80% of the exterior is open to passengers.
+The unique exterior design offers a front-row viewing space for all 400 passengers on board.

 The interior design aims to create a relaxing environment.
-The natural materials and tone-down colours to be used in the vessel will connect it with nature.
-All furniture will be custom-built for the vessel.
+Natural materials and toned-down colours were used in the vessel connecting it with nature.
+All furniture was custom-built for the vessel.

-In addition to the innovative propulsion system, the vessel will also integrate upgraded IT systems to enhance digital services for passengers.
+In addition to the innovative propulsion system, the vessel also integrates upgraded IT systems to enhance digital services for passengers.

-The Future of the Fjords will have an overall length of 40m and a width of 15m.
+Future of the Fjords has an overall length of 40m and a width of 15m.

-The vessel will have storage tanks capable of holding 3,000l of fresh water, 2,000l of grey water, 3,000l of sewage and 100l of bilge water.
-The bunker, discharge and charging stations will be positioned on the starboard side.
+The vessel has storage tanks capable of holding 3,000l of fresh water, 2,000l of grey water, 3,000l of sewage and 100l of bilge water.
+The bunker, discharge and charging stations are positioned on the starboard side.

-The catamaran vessel will be powered by two electric motors driving Servogear Ecoflow propellers through two Servogear HD220H gearboxes.
-Each electric motor will be able to generate a power output of 450kW at 1,180rpm.
-The Servogear controllable-pitch propeller system will offer an optimal combination of manoeuvrability, speed and bollard pull.
+The catamaran vessel is powered by two electric motors driving Servogear Ecoflow propellers through two Servogear HD220H gearboxes.
+Each electric motor is able to generate a power output of 450kW at 1,180rpm.
+The Servogear controllable-pitch propeller system offers an optimal combination of manoeuvrability, speed and bollard pull.

-The compact propeller will have a diameter of 1,475mm, while the diameter of the propeller shaft will be approximately 100mm.
-The propulsion system will reduce noise and vibrations, NOx and CO₂ emissions, while improving fuel efficiency.
-The feathering position capabilities of the system will further minimise resistance and speed loss.
+The compact propeller has a diameter of 1,475mm, while the diameter of the propeller shaft is approximately 100mm.
+The propulsion system reduces noise and vibrations, NOx and CO₂ emissions while improving fuel efficiency.
+The feathering position capabilities of the system further minimise resistance and speed loss.

-The motors will be controlled by the eSEAmatic Blue energy management system supplied by Westcon Power & Automation.
+The motors are controlled by the eSEAmatic Blue energy management system supplied by Westcon Power & Automation.
 Westcon is also responsible for delivering the e-SEA® Drive power conversion and manouevring control systems, batteries, an integrated automation solution, and main switchboards for the vessel.

-The advanced charging station will be capable of charging the batteries with approximately 800kWh of power during the 20min docking period.
-The propulsion system will enable the vessel to sail at a cruise speed of 16kt.
+The advanced charging station is capable of charging the batteries with approximately 800kWh of power during the 20-minute docking period.
+The propulsion system enables the vessel to sail at a cruise speed of 16k.